Eric-Obeng/Taskify/README.md

 # Taskify
-Taskify is an application that allows users to write down all tasks they have, can mark completed tasks, and also delete tasks
+Taskify is an application that allows users to write down all tasks they have, mark completed tasks, and also delete tasks
 # Features
 * Easy-to-use UI
 * Ability to list numerous tasks